caopulan/GANInverter/README.md

 ### Inference

-You can inference images by:
+You can infer images by:

 ``````
-python scripts/infer.py -c /path/to/config
+python scripts/infer.py -c /path/to/config1 /path/to/config2
 ``````

 or